 You have provided quite a bit of information.
 However, I think you will likely hear from most, if not all, attorneys you ask or who respond that your mother has to be the one who seeks the information.
 In general, if there are no grounds to keep custody from your mother she should be able to get...Read more »

 I have filled for Dissolution of domestic partnership.
 My partner will not be responding and we have signed agreement.
 The problem is that she had a change of last name and her notarized signature is different than what i have on my forms.
 Is there another form i will need to fill out due to this?...
 Read more »

 If your partner changed her name prior to the filing of the dissolution the Petition should be amended to correct her name.
 This is not complicated to do but the Petition would then have to be reserved on your partner.
 If she changed her name after you filed your Petition then you can submit to the...Read more »

 I reside in California and my daughter's mother moved with her to Texas 5+ yrs ago w/o my knowledge or consent.
 She does not have legal papers stating she has full/sole custody.
 I've been trying to get her to agree on a schedule of when my daughter can come and visit.
-I've suggested she visits me...
+I've suggested...
 Read more »

 What you can or should do depends on whether you and the child's mother were married and divorced.
 Generally, if you and the mother were not married and you are the biological father of the child you would have to file a parentage case to be recognized as the child's father.
-You would have to file...Read more »
+You would...Read more »

 We were married almost 30 yrs and have 4 adult daughters.
 I live in Louisiana now and cannot afford to go to CA to research what to do.
 I now live on my $751. social security and at 66 I really could use the money just for the basics in life.
 My ex was supposed to pay $2500. a mo. but never paid me...
 Read more »